SLEEP NUMBER ALERT: Bragar Eagel & Squire, P.C. Reminds Investors that a Class Action Lawsuit Has Been Filed Against Sleep Number Corporation and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Sleep Number Corporation (“Sleep Number” or the “Company”) (NASDAQ: SNBR) in the United States District Court for the District of Minnesota on behalf of all persons and entities who purchased or otherwise acquired Sleep Number securities between February 18, 2021 and July 20, 2021, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+24, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Sleep Number Corporation (“Sleep Number” or the “Company”) ( SNBR) in the United States District Court for the District of Minnesota on behalf of all persons and entities who purchased or otherwise acquired Sleep Number securities between February 18, 2021 and July 20, 2021, both dates inclusive (the “Class Period”).
 Investors have until February 14, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.